RobbiNespu/R0X-Tool/README.txt

 *Development:
 =============
-- This tool was developed and compiled in MS STUDIO 2010
+- This tool was developed and compiled in MS VISUAL STUDIO 2010

 * Team members :
 ================